People Unveil Their "Am I The Jerk" Stories To Seek Validation

 Pexels

 “5 months ago, a friend of a friend ‘Claudia,’ asked me if I could watch her sons while she and her husband attended a wedding out of state.
 She wanted me to stay 3 days, 2 nights.
 I babysit a lot to supplement my income and was interested.
 For overnights, I always charge my usual rate for all waking hours and then a flat rate of $100/night while they’re sleeping.

 This covers me still being on call.
 I can’t leave the house and if the kids wake up, I’ll tend to them.

 Overall, the price for those 3 days was going to be $840.
 Which I know is a lot but to me, this is a luxury service.

-I have 10 years of experience and am expected to clean, cook and drive her kids’ places, as well as sleep at their house.
+But when I broke down the price and she shopped around, she realized I was the cheaper option.
+I requested the time off work.
 I don’t get PTO but figured I was making more doing this than I would working 3 days at my other job, so I figured it’d be worth it.

+I’ve babysat in the months since so I can get to know the kids.
 I don’t have a lot of communication with Claudia’s husband, Rick.
 Last week, he was the one to relieve me and pay.
 He asked how much I was charging for the wedding weekend.

 When I told him, he was clearly uncomfortable.
 But he still said, ‘We’ll see you Friday.’

 This morning, I got a text from Claudia saying ‘Hey, so Richard’s decided he wants to take the kids to the wedding after all!
-We won’t need you’.
-I checked with my job and they have no need for me this weekend as they found coverage.

 I texted Claudia and said that she needed to pay me at minimum what I’d make at work in those 3 days ($480).

-She told me I was being ridiculous and the whole point is they don’t feel it’s worth it to pay that much.
+I know legally they don’t have to and I’d have no case.
+I didn’t say this, just said the right thing is for her to pay.
 I added if they had told me earlier and I was able to get those shifts back, it’d be different.

 My friend that recommended me to Claudia says I’m being ridiculous.
 I pointed out that if I had canceled this close, they’d be reasonably mad and screwed.